What is Composable Architecture? | Glossary

 MACH Alliance

-The MACH Alliance is a group of organizations that advocates for an open and best-of-breed technology ecosystem.
+A group of organizations advocating for an open and best-of-breed technology ecosystem.

 Modular

-Modular design is a principle of dividing a system into independent modules that can be created, modified, exchanged, or replaced with other systems.
+A design principle where a system is divided into independent modules that can be created, modified, exchanged, or replaced with other systems.

 Microservices

-Microservices are small applications which focus on a single business function.
-They can be deployed, scaled and replaced independently to each other and the rest of your software platform.
+Small applications focusing on a single business function, deployed, scaled, and replaced independently from other components of the software platform.

 Cloud-native